 The real beauty of Katz’s tale, however, flows from the symbiotic relationship between Rose and Sam.
 As any dog lover can attest, the bond between owner and dog can be a mystical, magical, and utterly inexplicable tie.
 Sam refers to Rose as his “farm manager” and insists to his friends, and even Katie, that Rose is like a farm hand, a partner working alongside him.
 He emphasizes that she is “just a dog,” but as the story opens, Sam admits that his relationship with Rose “has grown beyond anything Sam understood at first, or even imagined. . . .
 It was something he lived, not something he thought much about.”

 By the time the reader reaches the last page, Sam has gained a deeper understanding of and appreciation for Rose, the faithful companion who would literally sacrifice her own life for that of Sam or one of the farm animals in her care.
 Katz weaves a beautiful story about perseverance, determination, and what it means to be completely, selflessly dedicated to that which means the most to us.
 With simple, straight-forward prose, he makes a profound statement about life and death, as well as how we live our lives in communion with the creatures we love.
 Reminding his readers that we are all, literally, slaves to the whims of nature, Katz subtly reinforces, especially through Sam’s attitude and actions, the need to respect our environment and understand our limitations when dealing with it.

 Most importantly of all, Katz allows his readers a glimpse, for the first time, at the probable thoughts and emotions of one very special dog, Rose, who will remain in your heart long after you close the book.
-I strongly recommend Rose in a Storm, especially to my fellow dog lovers everywhere.

 Enter to Win a Copy of Rose in a Storm